The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Combinatorial Tameness

 Finally, we note that $(\zz; \sU^\zz, \sP^\zz)$ is a substructure of $(\qq; \sU^\qq, \sP^\qq)$, the former theory admits quantifier elimination and has $\text{IP}_k$ for all $k>0$.
 Therefore, the latter also has $\text{IP}_k$ for all $k>0$.
 In fact, the construction in part 2 of the proof of Theorem \ref{structure1} carries through. \end{proof}

-\begin{lem} Any order-condition has $\mathrm{NIP}$ in $T_{2, \qq}$. \end{lem} \begin{proof} The statement immediately follows from the fact that such a formula is a formula in the language of ordered groups and the fact that the reduct of any model of $T_{2, \qq}$ to this language is a divisible ordered abelian group, which has $\text{NIP}$. \end{proof}
+\begin{lem} Any order-condition has $\mathrm{NIP}$ in $\TOSFQ$. \end{lem} \begin{proof} The statement immediately follows from the fact that every order condition is a formula in the language of ordered groups and the fact that the reduct of any model of $\TOSFQ$ to this language is an ordered abelian group, which has $\text{NIP}$; see for example \cite{Gurevich}. \end{proof}